vipulnaik/diet-exercise-health/events/2024/2024-12-13-blood-tests.md

 I drank a bunch of water a little before 9:30 AM in preparation for the blood draw.

 I left my place at around 9:35 AM.
-I arrived at the LabCorp location at around 9:55 AM.
 Fortunately, it had stopped raining by the time I left, though the sidewalks were still a bit wet.

+I arrived at the building housing the LabCorp location (3000 Colby Street) at around 9:55 AM.
+I put on my mask, sanitized my hands, and then proceeded to enter the location.

 ### Check-in process